Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size

-The paper is organized as follows.
-In Section \ref{Sec:prelim} we introduce the notation used throughout the paper, before presenting the general results in Section \ref{s.presentation}.
-The latter section contains our main approximation result Theorem \ref{MSapprox} together with the integral-representation result and the stochastic homogenization theorem mentioned above, which we consider to be of independent interest for the reader.
-In particular, we also present here the asymptotic minimization formula characterizing $\varphi(\w,\cdot,\cdot)$.
-Moreover, we relate our discrete Ambrosio-Tortorelli functionals to weak-membrane energies.
-More precisely, neglecting the second sum in \eqref{eq:introdefsurf}, we can associate a weak-membrane model to the discrete Ambrosio-Tortorelli functional by optimizing $v\mapsto F_{\e}(\w)(u,v)$ for fixed $u$ (cf. Proposition \ref{prop:ATandWeak}).
-This connection, which we find interesting in itself, also allows us to take advantage of some of the estimates established in \cite{R18} which is of help in the proofs of Lemmata \ref{compact} and \ref{bounds} and of Proposition \ref{p.gradientpartsequal}.
-We conclude the section by extending the integral-representation result to the case where the discretization parameter $\delta_\e$ is only proportional to $\e$.
-In fact, we show that for $\delta_\e=\ell\e$ with $\ell\in (0,+\infty)$ the volume integrand in \eqref{intro:subseq} remains unchanged, while the surface integrand depends on the ratio $\ell$ and blows up linearly as $\ell\to+\infty$ (cf. Theorem \ref{t.representationl}).
+The above integral representation can be extended to the case where the discretization parameter $\delta_\e$ is only proportional to $\e$.
+More in detail, we show that for $\delta_\e=\ell\e$ with $\ell\in (0,+\infty)$ the volume integrand in \eqref{intro:subseq} remains unchanged, while the surface integrand depends on the ratio $\ell$ and blows up linearly as $\ell\to+\infty$ (cf. Theorem \ref{t.representationl}).
 This indicates that as in the deterministic case considered in \cite{BBZ}, the stochastic discretization of the Ambrosio-Tortorelli functionals on a scale $\delta_\e\gg\e$ cannot converge to a functional that is finite on $SBV(D)\setminus W^{1,2}(D)$.
-Indeed, this is shown at the end of Section \ref{s.presentation}.
+Indeed, this is shown in Corollary \ref{c.optimal}.
 In that sense the discretization of the Ambrosio-Tortorelli functionals defined in \eqref{eq:introdefF} can be interpreted as optimal since it approximates the Mumford-Shah functional at the largest possible discretization scale.
-The proofs of the general results are carried out in Sections \ref{s.proofs} and \ref{s.stochhom}.
-Section \ref{s.proofs} contains the proof of the integral-representation result and the asymptotic formulas for the integrands, while the stochastic homogenization result is proven in Section~\ref{s.stochhom}.